Observer3510/lab-5/README.md

 4. Ysajelle Yi Ru Chua Lim (Ysajelle-Lim)
 5. Jia Yi Wu (Observer3510)

-## User Stories
+## User Stories/Cases

 [comment]: <> (The first sentence should be what the user wants to do and the rest of the story should detail how they achieve that.)
 [comment]: <> (Format for the first sentence: "As a [type of user], I want [a feature] so that [a benefit]")

 ### Team story

-Junior already has a SpendSmart account and needs to log in.
+As a young adult, I want to keep track of my budgeting so that I can have a better understanding of my finances.

 As a returning user, he is not greeted with the tutorial for new users.
 He then updated his monthly income with the latest information, and the dashboard visualization dynamically reflects this change.
 Junior then logs out of the account, returning them to the login page.